10-6-pursuit/lab-express-sql-seed-read/frontend/README.md

 - write your own tests addtional tests for any new features you implement
 - add a 404 page
 - add functionality that when a user presses the delete button a confirmation appears first

+### Color Pallet

+- Primary Red: #D32F2F (For main buttons, icons, and highlights)
+- Dark Red: #B71C1C (For headers, footers, and accent areas)
+- Light Red: #FFCDD2 (For backgrounds and less prominent areas)
+- Gray: #424242 (For text and secondary elements)
+- White: #FFFFFF (For backgrounds and to provide contrast)